 Well/Spring Name Results

 Well 1 Meets standards

 Well 2 Meets standards

+Well 4 Meets standards

+Well 5 Meets standards

 This assessment evaluates contaminants that may enter the water drawn directly from the well.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
 The water withdrawn from the well is currently disinfected prior to distribution.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
-There was a peak nitrate level of 3.23mg/l.
+Despite being classified as GWUDI, the finished water quality has been generally good.
+The raw water contained bacteria that will require filtration treatment or a new water source developed, to meet compliance standards.
+E. coli was found in raw water samples from wells 1 and 5 in August, 2000.
+Total coliforms were present in raw water samples collected from well 1, 2 and 5 in August, 2000.
+There was a peak nitrate level of 2.08 mg/l in July, 2000.
 The MCL for nitrate is 10mg/l.
-Nitrates generally occur from fertilizer and are found in sewage and wastes from humans and/or farm animals.
+Nitrates occur generally from fertilizer and are found in sewage and wastes from human and/or farm animals.
+The presence of E. coli generally indicates that animal or human waste is entering the well.
+VOCs were present below MCLs in the sample collected in September, 1993.
+Sodium levels are elevated in some finished water samples.
+Trihalomethanes have occurred in some finished water samples in minor quantities.
+These are secondary chemicals related to chlorination.